Does U.S. Policy Promote China’s Costly Solar and Wind Power?

 … new growth in solar panels in China is being pushed by a new feed-in tariff program in the country (solar generators can be paid a fixed competitive price for the energy created), and the Chinese government’s ambitious “Five Year Plan,” which calls for a certain amount of solar installed in the next few years.

-China’s five-year plans have a long history, and along with Soviet five-year plans, they have ending up being costly and counterproductive.
+China’s five-year plans have a long history, and along with Soviet five-year plans, they have been costly and counterproductive.
 Solar and wind energy have great potential as engineers and entrepreneurs develop more efficient and cost-effective technologies and designs.
-But politically-directed billions of dollars of subsidies for today’s wind and solar power invites corruption and will likely drive energy prices higher, debt-loads deeper, and allow heavily-polluting older coal factories and power plants to continue operation (when they would otherwise be replaced by cost-effective natural gas combined-cycle power).
+But politically-directed subsidies for today’s wind and solar power invites corruption and will likely drive energy prices higher, debt-loads deeper, and allow heavily-polluting older coal factories and power plants to continue operation (when many more would otherwise be replaced by cost-effective natural gas combined-cycle power).